Fieps1/DeepRL/README.md

 # Udacity Deep Reinforcement Learning nano degree

 > This repo was forked from https://github.com/ShangtongZhang/DeepRL .
-Big thanks to the author for providing well structured implementations of popular algorithmns, as well as a nice framework for evaluation!
+Big thanks to the author for providing well structured implementations of popular algorithms, as well as a nice framework for evaluation!

 ## Project 2: Continuous control